Colonial and Postcolonial Studies

 Marlowe Mask

 While the writing project will form the focus of the Fellowship, we would also encourage Fellows to take advantage of the rich cultural life of the university and to interact with an English department that includes many world-class writers of novels, poetry and literary criticism.
-The School of English will provide access to research events hosted by the Centres for Creative Writing and Postcolonial Studies.
+The School of Classics, English and History will provide access to research events.
 The Fellow will also conduct a presentation of their work to staff and students and will lead a workshop for Creative Writing students.

-The department’s interdisciplinary Centre for Colonial and Postcolonial Studies, founded in 1994, has long been recognised as a centre for excellence in research in postcolonial literatures.
-Kent was one of the first British universities to introduce the study of modern Indian literatures in English and in translation into the curriculum, and our current research environment includes staff and postgraduate students working on diverse aspects of colonial and contemporary Indian literary production.
+The School is recognised internationally for its expertise in Colonial and Postcolonial Studies The University of Kent was one of the first British universities to introduce the study of modern Indian literatures in English and in translation into the curriculum, and our current research environment includes staff and postgraduate students working on diverse aspects of colonial and contemporary Indian literary production.
 The Centre for Creative Writing hosts a weekly Creative Writers Series, bringing in writers from around the UK for readings and discussions, offering a wonderful opportunity for Fellows to meet their contemporaries, as well as to contribute a reading of their own work to the series.

 For eligibility the candidate must: